faizilham/msc-thesis/main/ch4_simple_model.typ

   &evalexit(p) &&= evalentry(p)\
 $ <eq:ForwardUtil>

 There are two main cases of note here.
 The first is the `create` call case, in which the construction label $f$ is marked as not utilization.
-The other case is the `utilize` call, in which we resolve the arguments into safely-reachable construction call labels and mark them as utilized.
+The other case is the `utilize` call, in which we resolve the arguments into safely reachable construction call labels and mark them as utilized.

 After a single pass of transfer functions evaluations, the analysis can report the warning based on the utilization status at exit nodes.